A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease

-This work was supported by the National Research Foundation of Korea (NRF) Grant funded by Korea Government through the Ministry of Science and ICT (MSIT) under Grant RS-2024-00341307.
-This work was also supported by Incheon National University Research Grant in 2024.
+This work was supported by the IITP(Institute of Information \& Communications Technology Planning \& Evaluation)-ICAN(ICT Challenge and Advanced Network of HRD) grant funded by the Korea government(Ministry of Science and ICT)(IITP-2026-RS-2024-00437024).
+This work was also supported by research funding from the Incheon National University Artificial Intelligence \& Big Data Center in 2025.